 Here’s a simple guide:

-- Read Labels: Start by showing them how to read washing instructions on both the clothing and detergent packaging to determine how much laundry detergent is needed.
+- Read Labels: Start by showing them how to read washing instructions on the clothing and detergent packaging to determine how much laundry detergent is needed.

 - Measure Carefully: Teach them to use the scoop or cap to measure the detergent precisely.